-Co-Founder, Maryland Lawyers for the Arts, a non-profit organization that provides volunteer lawyers for artists
+Co-Founder, Maryland Lawyers for the Arts, a nonprofit that provides volunteer lawyers for artists

 Pro bono attorney, Maryland Volunteer Legal Services

-Pro bono attorney, Kids In Need of Defense (KIND), a national nonprofit which provides legal services to immigrant and refugee children in custody and deportation proceedings
+Pro bono attorney, Kids In Need of Defense (KIND), a national nonprofit that provides legal services to immigrant and refugee children in custody and deportation proceedings

 J.D., University of Baltimore, School of Law, 1979